midnsun/vogl/README.md

 build: E (press) or Q (hold)

-it has an online mode when you can see other user's blocks, but now remote server is off.
+it has an online mode when you can see other user's blocks, but now remote server is off